dougmencken/HeadOverHeels/README.md

 # Head over Heels

-The free and open source remake of the game by Jon Ritman and Bernie Drummond
+The free and open source remake of the Jon Ritman and Bernie Drummond’s game

 ## The Story

-This repository originated from version 1.0.1 by *Jorge Rodríguez Santos* aka *helmantika* which was published on http://www.headoverheels2.com/drupal/en/ yet is extinct.
+This repository originated with version 1.0.1 by *Jorge Rodríguez Santos* aka *helmantika* which I found on http://www.headoverheels2.com/

 *Jorge Rodríguez Santos* wrote :